Trams in Sydney: West Kensington via Surry Hills line

 This line branched from the tramlines in Oxford Street and ran down Crown Street to Cleveland Street in Surry Hills, then south along Baptist Street to Phillip Street, where it swung left into Crescent Street before running south along Dowling Street.

 It passed the Dowling Street Tram Depot, then turned left into Todman Avenue where it terminated at West Kensington.
 Services operated full-time from Circular Quay, and to Railway Square in peak hours.

 The line opened in 1881 down Crown Street as far as Cleveland Street as a steam tramway.

 It was extended to Phillip Street in 1909, Todman Avenue in 1912, and then to its final terminus down Todman Avenue in 1937.

 The line down Crown Street closed in 1957, the remainder stayed open until 1961 to allow access to the Dowling Street Depot.

-State Transit route 304 generally follow the route down Crown and Baptist Streets as far as Phillip Street.
+Transdev John Holland route 304 generally follow the route down Crown and Baptist Streets as far as Phillip Street.

 Botany via Railway Square Line

-Services operated from Circular Quay initially via Elizabeth, Chalmers and Redfern Streets (from 1902), then in 1933 via Pitt and Castlereagh Streets, and Eddy Avenue, Lee and Regent Streets, to Botany Street in Waterloo.
+Services operated from Circular Quay initially via Elizabeth, Chalmers and Redfern streets (from 1902), then in 1933 via Pitt and Castlereagh Streets, and Eddy Avenue, Lee and Regent Streets, to Botany Street in Waterloo.

 A single-track connection along Bourke and O'Dea Streets joined at the present day Green Square, allowing access to the Dowling Street Tram Depot.

 The line then passed down the entire length of Botany Road to Botany.
 In Mascot, a branch led to the former Ascot Racecourse at the site of Sydney Airport.

 Points were provided at Bay Street on Botany Road in Botany for short working.
 The line was double track throughout.

 From Botany, a single-track line crossed the Botany Goods railway at Beauchamp Road, then passed along Perry Street and Bunnerong Road, past the former Bunnerong Power Station to join the La Perouse line at Yarra Junction.
 Generally a shuttle service operated on this single track section between Botany and La Perouse.

 This single-track line was cut back to Military Road in 1935.
 The line opened in 1882 as a steam tramway to Botany, and electric services commenced in 1903.

 The line from the junctions at Cleveland Street to Botany closed in 1960.
-State Transit route 309 generally follows the route.
+Transdev John Holland route 309 generally follows the route.